 Full payment is required to secure bookings.
 Please use the Paypal links or to pay by cheque or bank transfer please email me at firstname.lastname@example.org and I will save you the seat if available.
 Bookings will be confirmed by email.
 In the event of a cancellation payments are are non refundable but if the place is filled credit will be given to be used for future workshops.

 If you are coming from afar please let me know if you need any help with local places to stay to make it a relaxed weekend away.

 *Workshops 10am - 4pm unless specified*

 Janet Bolton.
-Sat 22nd April Sold Out
+Sat 22nd April Waiting List

-The Makings of Mrs Bertimus NEW LISTING
+The Makings of Mrs Bertimus

 Mrs Bertimus is a fine art tutor, professional maker and artist with a wealth of experience and a personality to match, lighting up any room she walks into.
 Explorative, engaging, exciting are all words that can be applied to any of her workshops.
 Theses cake-fuelled days are suitable for all levels of experience and a perfect opportunity to get your hands dirty, work freely and explore new ideas.